How to Check USCIS Case Status Online

 Where can I find my USCIS case number?

 Your case number is printed on the I-797 receipt notice from USCIS.
+If you agreed to receive electronic notifications, the email to acknowledge the acceptance of your application/petition may also your receipt number.

 What does a processing step mean?